 If the dispatcher’s response to your report is unsatisfactory, ask to speak to the officer in charge.
 If you still don’t get a satisfactory response, ask for the officer in charge of the patrol division.
 If their response is still not satisfactory, call Chief Perez or Deputy Chief Timothy O’Hara during a weekday at (401) 243-6109 or email their secretary at amcginn@providenceri.gov.

-Police contacts for reporting more specific noise sources
+Police contacts for reporting more specific recurrent noise sources

-- District commanders (https://ppd.providenceri.gov/find-your-local-police-station/) — If you have problems with repeat noise offenders, use the linked map to identify which of the city’s nine police districts the noise source is in, then contact the lieutenant in charge of that district to alert them to the recurrent noise location and ask them to address the ongoing problem.
+- District commanders (https://ppd.providenceri.gov/find-your-local-police-station/) — If you are exposed to recurrent noise from an ‘identified’ source (e.g., a particular building or outdoor location) and contacting the non-emergency number hasn’t resolved it, use the link above to identify which of Providence’s nine police districts the noise source is in, and then contact the lieutenant in command of that district to alert them to the known noise source and ask them to address it as an ongoing problem.
+This helps to target additional attention and resources.

-- ATV Community Response Team — A special unit established to tackle illegal off-road vehicles on city streets.
-If you provide them with a location where ATVs are stored, the police will confiscate them.
+- ATV Community Response Team — A special unit established to address illegal off-road vehicles on city streets.
+If you provide them with a location where ATVs are stored or routinely congregate, the police have said they will confiscate them.
+If they don’t, please contact us.

 Phone: (401) 680-8288 (680-8ATV)